PrefectHQ/prefect-background-task-examples/README.md

 ### Calling tasks

-You can call a task to run it immediately, use `Task.map()` to run multiple invocations of the same task with different inputs, or submit the task for background execution with `Task.submit()`.
+You can call a task to run it immediately or submit the task for background execution with `Task.apply_async`.

-**TIP:** For Celery users, `Task.submit()` is similar to `Task.delay()` or `Task.apply_async()`.
-For arq users, it's similar to `Task.enqueue()`.

-In all three cases, Prefect will use your task configuration to manage and control task execution.
+In both cases, Prefect will use your task configuration to manage and control task execution.
-The following example shows all three methods:
+The following example shows both methods:

 ```python
 # Import the previously-defined task